mdsimon2/RPi-CamillaDSP/README.md

 - Set clock source to optical and optical input setting to TOSLINK via Ultralite Mk5 front panel.
 - No rate adjust is enabled as the Ultralite Mk5 is clocked by TOSLINK input in this mode.
 - It is not possible to use different input and output sample rates.
-- Configurations are provided for 48 and 96 kHz sample rates, note that at 176.4/192 kHz optical and SPDIF I/O are disabled.
+- Configurations provided for 48 and 96 kHz sample rates.
 #### ultralitemk5_spdif.yml

 - Set clock source to SPDIF via Ultralite Mk5 front panel.